The input monitor allows a digital output to be set, or a buzzer to be sounded, based on the state of device digital inputs, and a speed threshold.

-Provides some hysteresis.
-For example, if Speed Threshold is 10km/h, and Hysteresis is 3km/h.
-The monitor will be activated if the speed exceeds 10km/h, and it will not turn off until it has dropped below 7km/h
+Speed Hysteresis (km/h): Sets value for speed to drop before deactivating Input Monitor. for example; if Speed Threshold is 100km/h, and Hysteresis is 3km/h.
+The monitor will be activated if the speed exceeds 100km/h, and it will not turn off until it has dropped below 97km/h

-Digital Input to set when the Input Monitor is on (i.e. above conditions were true)
+Digital Input: Which DI to set when the Input Monitor is activation/ON.

 This enables somewhat complex alerts and combinations of other events to be distilled to a single input.

-Set either of these outputs and keep it on for the duration the Input Monitor is active (i.e. to turn on a light or other output) Input
+Digital Output 1 OR 2: Set either of these outputs and keep it on for the duration the Input Monitor is active.

-"Buzz" - this buzzes the G100 Internal Buzzer, the buzzer within the RFID reader if connected, and pulses any outputs set up to "Buzzer"
+Buzzer: This buzzes the Internal Buzzer (if present), the buzzer within the RFID reader if connected, and pulses any outputs set up to "Buzzer"

 Applications and Examples